-The Fidelity Visa Rewards card carries a 15.24 percent annual percentage rate for purchases and balance transfers and a 25.24% APR for cash advances.
+The Fidelity Visa Rewards card carries a annual percentage rate for purchases and balance transfers.
 All rates are based on the prime rate and will fluctuate with the market.
 A penalty APR does not apply to this card.

 Balance transfer advance fees, convenience check advance fees and financial institution cash advance fees are the greater of $5 or 3 percent of the transfer or advance amount.

 Here are the other fees that apply to the card:

 - Cash equivalent advance fees: The greater of $10 or 3 percent of the advance amount

 - Cash advance ATM fee: The greater of $5 or 3 percent of the advance amount

 - Foreign transaction fee: Up to 3 percent of each foreign transaction amount